-HTSB continues to provide informational and support sessions for Hawaii teachers.
-HTSB offers a National Board Pre-Candidacy professional development course to help Hawaii teachers build a foundation for the certification process.
-HTSB is currently awaiting the release of newly certified teachers from the National Board organization on December 10, 2022.
-HTSB's partnership continued with INPEACE addresses the need for accomplished teachers on the Leeward Coast of Oahu.
-The Hawaii National Board Collective sponsored by HTSB brings together outstanding
+HTSB continues to provide informational and support sessions for Hawai'i teachers.
+HTSB offers a National Board Pre-Candidacy professional development course to help Hawai'i teachers build a foundation for the certification process.
+HTSB is currently awaiting the release of newly certified teachers from the National Board organization on December 9, 2023.
+HTSB's continuing partnership with the Institute for Native Pacific Education and Culture (INPEACE) addresses the need for accomplished teachers on the Leeward Coast of Oahu.
+The Hawai'i National Board

-NBCTs representing the different islands and stakeholders from across the state.
-These NBCTs fulfill an important role in outreach and support for Hawaii teachers interested in National Board certification as well as providing opportunities for NBCTs to be more involved in education initiatives.
+Collective sponsored by HTSB brings together outstanding National Board-Certified Teachers (NBCTs) representing the different islands and stakeholders from across the state.
+These NBCTs fulfill an important role in outreach and support for Hawai'i teachers interested in National Board certification, as well as providing opportunities for NBCTs to be more involved in education initiatives.